awestover/enchantedForest/story/full_story.md

 Like sure you could encrypt a digital signal, but we have an analog time series here.

 "just because you cannot understand it right now doesn't mean that it's false."
-Azeala repreimanded.
-"If you were thinkign less skeptically you would realize that you actaully understand very littel abtou Levancy so it is entirely plausible that you would not hte mechanism by which it works"
+Azeala reprimanded.
+"If you were thinking less skeptically you would realize that you actually understand very little about Levancy so it is entirely plausible that you would not the mechanism by which it works"

-"Althoguh truth be told neither of us have any idea how it works either" Mercury admitted after a pause.
+"Although truth be told neither of us have any idea how it works either" Mercury admitted after a pause.

-"ok, to buisness.
-You can get out the unicorn horn now Buchanan" Azeala said in a buisness manner.
+"ok, to business.
+You can get out the unicorn horn now Buchanan" Azeala said in a business manner.

 Buchanan pulled out the unicorn horn and handed it to Azeala.